Guadalupe River State Park

 Things to Do

 The park has four miles of river frontage and is located in the middle of a nine-mile stretch of the Guadalupe River.
 Park visitors may enjoy a variety of outdoor activities, including canoeing, fishing, swimming, tubing, picnicking, hiking and camping.
-The park recently opened a 5.3-mile equestrian trail that is also open to mountain biking.
 No equestrian camping is available at the park.
 Opportunities also exist for less vigorous pursuits, such as bird-watching and nature study.

 The website maintained by The Friends of Guadalupe River / Honey Creek organization offers more information about this area and about volunteer opportunities at this park.

 The park offers a variety of educational opportunities.
 Check the calendar for upcoming events or contact the park for special tours

 Children's Discovery Center: Take a look at the park through the eyes of a scientist and watch another world come to life!
 The exhibits in the park's Children’s Discovery Center invite kids to take a closer look at nature using scientific tools like magnifying glasses, microscopes and binoculars.
 Kids can try out exhibits, explore themed discovery boxes and check out a free backpack of tools they can use to go back into the park and see for themselves.